 Their masterwork, the two-volume Spirituous Journey: A History of Drink charts the history of spirits and mixed drinks from 7000 BC to the mid-20th century.
 (The first volume won a coveted Gourmand World Cookbook Award for Best Drink History in the UK in 2009 and the second received the same honour in 2010.)

-Mixellany's publishing division is responsible for the Mixologist series of cocktail journals, the republishing of such classics as The Cafe Royal Cocktail Book, and books by other noted authors including Gary Regan and Geraldine Coates.
+Mixellany's publishing division is responsible for the Mixologist series of cocktail journals, the republishing of such classics as The Cafe Royal Cocktail Book, and books by other noted authors including Gary Regan, Geraldine Coates, Stew Ellington, and Andy Ives.

-They are regular contributors to Imbibe and CLASS magazines in Britain and Mixology magazine in Germany.
+They are regular contributors to Imbibe, CLASS, BA's Highlife, and The Observer Food Monthly, and Financial Times in Britain as well as Barlife magazine in the Czech republic.
 They have written extensively for other publications including Wine Spectator, Cigar Aficionado, Gotham, Hamptons, Los Angeles Confidential, Boston Common, Capitol File, and FoodArts in the USA as well as THEME and World's Best Bars in the UK.

 Miller and Brown frequently conduct masterclasses in applying historical foundations to new drink creation and have made regular appearances at Berlin Bar Convent, Moscow Bar Show, London Cocktail Week, Boutique Bar Show, Rumfest, Tales of the Cocktail, Athens Bar Show, as well as other trade and consumer events.